mnieber/dodo-commands/README.md

     ```

-9. do a trial run of the cmake command, without actually running it:
+9. Do a trial run of the cmake command, without actually running it:

     ```bash
     > dodo cmake --confirm